nus-cs2113-AY1920S2/duke/docs/README.md

 ### `delete [tasknumber in list]` - Delete a task in duke by the list's task number

-Duke supports the deletion of tasks by its task number in list.
+Duke supports the deletion of tasks by its task number in the list.
 The `delete` command contains:
 1. the `delete` keyword
 2. the task number (as seen in the list) of task to be deleted